 Step 4 Record your findings and implement them

 Step 5 Review your assessment and update if necessary

 Note: In Step 3 one must ask them selves if the "control measure" to be put in place is robust enough to mitigate the hazard to its minimum.

 It is also very easy to go overboard.
 The acid test is to ask yourself if your Risk Assessment is

-To assist you in recording your findings a pro forma Risk Assessment template and samples RA's are available here..
+To assist you in recording your findings a pro forma Risk Assessment template and guidance information are available here..

 IT IS VITAL THAT THE RISK ASSESMENT IS CARRIED OUT IN THE PLANNING STAGE AND BEFORE THE EVENT BEING PLANNED OCCURS AND FORWARDED TO THE DISTRICT HEALTH & SAFETY ADVISER FOR COMMENT AND/OR FILLING.
 NOT AFTER AN INCIDENT HAS OCCURRED!

 The Risk Assessment is your first line of defence in the event of litigation.